Go to Homepage

 I WOKE UP WITH A START and surveyed my dark, cramped confines.
 Where were they taking me?
 I recalled rattling down noisy roads, passing through a crush of sweating humanity, having my shoes and belt unceremoniously removed along with any dangerous metal objects – like nail-clippers – with which I might pose fierce, if futile, resistance.
 “Release me at once, or I’ll cut my nails.”
 That would not be an idle boast.

 And here I was, dishevelled and solitary, pondering my fate.
 I knew anything could happen in The Philippines where groups like Abu Sayyaf organise free, unplanned excursions for tourists, often forgetting to bring them back.
-Ah yes, I was on my way from Manila to Hong Kong on a Cathay Pacific B747-400 sampling its new business class.
+Ah yes, I was on my way from Manila to Hong Kong sampling a new-fangled herringbone business class.

 Something strange is happening 30,000ft aloft in the privileged, pampered world of aircraft business cabins.
 Where once you could swing a horse by the tail (assuming you got it past customs), now sit dejected pin-stripers, wedged into tiny cubicles, wondering where the window went.
-My lower deck CX cabin had 28 seats.
-Not too many.
-But now imagine 28 chairs, each encircled by a view-blocking cubicle creating not a serene sense of privacy, but acute claustrophobia, aggravated by the disruption of natural light and air.
 If ever I needed reminding why I keep my office open plan – without partitions – this was it.

 Send us your Feedback / Letter to the Editor